george-mammen/Learn-To-Code-21/README.md

               ➼ Write a C Program to read a 2D array.
 Then, search for a particular given element.
 If found, display each ouccurence of that element with its position(s).

               ➼ Write a C Program to display the product of two 2D arrays.
 Given values for both the 2D Arrays.

+Day 17 :

+              ➼ Write a C Program to arrange the elements in ascending order.

+              ➼ Write a C program to find the minimum and maximum element of an array.